Can I Ask a Former Employer to Delete My Data?

 How Much Time Is the Organisation Going to Need?

 A response to your inquiry will be expected from an entity within one calendar month.
-In some cases, they may need up to two more months to review your request.
+Sometimes, they may need up to two more months to review your request.
 They must inform you within one month if additional time is necessary and provide reasons for the extension.
 Check out our guidance on time limitations for additional information on this topic.

 Principles to navigate data privacy with former employers